Ecalose/docker-headless-vnc-container-e/README.md

 The following VNC environment variables can be overwritten at the `docker run` phase to customize your desktop environment inside the container:
 * `VNC_COL_DEPTH`, default: `24`
 * `VNC_RESOLUTION`, default: `1280x1024`
-* `VNC_PW`, default: `my-pw`
+* `MYPW`, default: `my-pw`
 * `VNC_PASSWORDLESS`, default: `<not set>`

 #### 3.1) Example: Override the VNC password
-Simply overwrite the value of the environment variable `VNC_PW`.
+Simply overwrite the value of the environment variable `MYPW`.
 For example in the docker run command:

-    docker run -it -p 5901:5901 -p 7860:7860 -e VNC_PW=my-pw consol/rocky-xfce-vnc
+    docker run -it -p 5901:5901 -p 7860:7860 -e MYPW=my-pw consol/rocky-xfce-vnc

 #### 3.2) Example: Override the VNC resolution
 Simply overwrite the value of the environment variable `VNC_RESOLUTION`.
 For example in